Skip to main content

 Everyone should be able to access good-quality NHS dental services.

-There is no need to register with a dentist in the same way as with a GP because you are not bound to a catchment area.
+No need to register with a dentist in the same way as with GPs.
+This is because you are not bound to a catchment area.

-Simply find a dental practice thats convenient for you, whether it's near your home or work, and phone them to see if there are any appointments available.
+Simply find a dental practice that's works for you.
+Ideally near your home or work, for easy travelling.
+Then phone the dentist to see if there are any appointments available.

-If you do not have a regular dental practice or are new to the area, you can search for an NHS dentist near you on this site.
+If you do not have a regular dental practice or are new to Hartlepool.
+You can search for an NHS dentist near you on this site.

-Dental practices won't always have the capacity to take on new NHS patients - you may have to join a waiting list, look for a different dentist who is taking on new NHS patients, or be seen privately.
+Dental practices won't always have the capacity to take on new NHS patients.
+You may have to join a waiting list.
+Look for a different dentist who is taking on new NHS patients.
+Or, you can find a private dentist to get an appointment through them.

-Once you find a dental practice, you may have to fill in a registration form at your first visit, which is purely to add you to their patient database.
-However, that does not mean you have guaranteed access to an NHS dentail appointment in the future.
+You may have to fill in a registration form on your first visit.
+This is purely to add you to their patient database.
+However, there is no guarantee access to a NHS dental appointment in the future.

-If you think you need urgent care, contact your usual dentist as soon practices offer emergency dental slots and will provide care if clinically necessary.
+If you think you need urgent care, contact your usual dentist at once.
+Practices offer emergency dental slots and will offer care if clinically needed.

-Do not contact your GP, as they will not be able to offer urgent or emergency dental care.
+GP are not able to offer urgent or emergency dental care.

-To find a Dentist that's convenient for you, please visit www.nhs.uk/find-a-dentist
+To find a Dentist that works well for you, please visit www.nhs.uk/find-a-dentist or www.dentistnearme.uk

 Do I qualify for free dental care?

-If 1 or more of the criertia listed below applies to you when your treatment starts, you'll be entitled to free NHS dental care.
+If one or more of the following criteria applies to you when treatment starts.
+You'll be entitled to free NHS dental care.

 You're entitled if you are: